Erastus Snow

-In April 1839, at the age of 20, Snow successfully petitioned the jailers at Liberty Jail to move Joseph Smith (founder of the Latter Day Saint movement) and the prisoners accompanying him to a different location.
+In April 1839, at age 20, Snow successfully petitioned the jailers at Liberty Jail to move Joseph Smith (founder of the Latter Day Saint movement) and the prisoners accompanying him to a different location.
 He was subsequently appointed a member of the high council of the church.
 In 1845, Snow received his endowment in the Nauvoo Temple.
 Over the course of his life, Snow served a total of sixteen missions to New England, St. Louis, Arizona, southern Utah, Denmark, Scandinavia, and Mexico.
-Writer George M. McCune has said of Snow: "He prevailed in debates over the Book of Mormon and healed and converted many during his life."
+Writer George M. McCune has said of Snow: "He prevailed in debates over the Book of Mormon and healed and converted many during his life".

 Snow was in the first Mormon pioneer company to journey to the Salt Lake Valley.
 He and Orson Pratt were the first two Mormons to enter the Valley, completing the journey on July 21, 1847.
 In October 1848, Snow began serving in the presidency of the Salt Lake Stake.

 On February 12, 1849, Snow was ordained a member of the Quorum of the Twelve Apostles.
 On the same day, Charles C. Rich, Lorenzo Snow, and Franklin D. Richards were ordained.
 Snow served in this capacity until his death in 1888.

 At the October 1849 general conference, Snow was assigned to lead a mission to Scandinavia.
 He had as a companion a Danish convert, Peter O. Hansen, who had joined the church in Boston.
 They focused most of their efforts in Denmark, but another convert had joined them, John E. Forsgren, who preached in Sweden.

 While serving as a missionary in Denmark, Snow baptized the first Icelanders to join the church, ordained them to the priesthood, and sent them to Iceland to preach.
 Before the end of his mission, Snow began the publication of a church periodical in Danish.

+In 1853, Snow was elected to the House of Representatives in the Utah territorial legislature.
 Later in the 1850s, Snow served as the presiding church authority in the midwestern United States, using St. Louis, Missouri as his headquarters.
 While in Missouri, Snow edited the periodical St. Louis Luminary.
 He returned to the Utah Territory in 1857 and engaged in farming.

 In 1860, Snow went with Orson Pratt on a mission to the Eastern states.
 By the time they reached the Eastern United States, Abraham Lincoln had been elected president.
 With the impending war, they were able to convince many church members to move to Utah Territory.
-Much of this migration happened in 1861 after the American Civil War had begun.
+Much of this migration happened in 1861, after the American Civil War had begun.

 After returning to Utah in 1861, Snow was made the apostle in charge of the southern Utah Mormon settlements.
 He lived in St. George.